The #MeToo movement, along with other initiatives, have shed more light on issues dealing with...

-There are numerous ways that your employer can discriminate against you or your fellow employees at work.
-The visible indicators that you are experiencing pregnancy discrimination in the workplace are when you are made fun of, ridiculed, or harassed by your employer in plain sight of your co-workers because of your pregnancy.
-However, even if you were not directly or visibly harassed, you can still be a victim of discrimination.
-This indirect discrimination scenario can occur when you are not being provided the same compensation as your co-workers, such as leaves or overtime pay, or are being bypassed for promotions and pay increases due to your personal choices.
+There are many ways that your employer can discriminate against you at work.
+Some apparent indicators that you are experiencing pregnancy discrimination in the workplace are when you are made fun of, ridiculed, or harassed by your employer in plain sight of your co-workers because of your pregnancy.
+However, even if you were not directly or visibly harassed, you can still be a victim of discrimination, such as when you are not being provided the same compensation as your co-workers or are being bypassed for promotions and pay increases due to your personal choices.

 What to Do in Case of Pregnancy Discrimination

-Acts of discrimination can manifest in many forms.
-There are overt and introvert acts that employers do to harass or mistreat their marginalized employees.
+Discrimination can manifest in many forms.
+There are overt and introvert acts that employers do to harass or unjustly treat their marginalized employees.

-- Introvert Acts – When you are not being given the same wage or benefits as your other co-workers, then you are being discriminated against through violation of your labor law rights.
-These may include the refusal of your employer or company to give you your mandated employee or company benefits and other forms of compensation that a regular employee receives.
+- Introvert Acts – When you are not being given the same wage or benefits as other co-workers with similar work, then you are being discriminated against through violation of your labor law rights.

 Laws Protecting Your Rights